Marcelo Chamusca: Managerial career

 On 14 October 2019, after unsuccessful spells at Vitória and CRB, Chamusca was named in charge of Cuiabá also in the second division.
 On 11 November of the following year, after impressing with the club in the 2020 Copa do Brasil, he replaced Rogério Ceni at the helm of top tier side Fortaleza, returning to the club for a third spell after nearly five years.

 On 7 January 2021, Chamusca was sacked after a poor run of form.
 On 19 February, he was named at the helm of recently relegated side Botafogo for the 2021 campaign.

-On 20 July 2021, after a poor run of form, Chamusca was sacked by Bota.
+On 13 July 2021, after a poor run of form, Chamusca was sacked by Bota.
 On 18 August, he replaced Hélio dos Anjos at Náutico also in the second division, but left on a mutual agreement on 22 September.

 On 18 May 2022, Chamusca returned to Guarani after nearly six years, but was sacked on 25 June after only six matches.
 On 9 November, he was named in charge of Tombense.

+Chamusca was sacked by Tombense on 5 June 2023, with the club in the relegation zone of the 2023 Série B. He took over fellow league team Botafogo-SP on 25 June, replacing sacked Adilson Batista.

+On 13 November 2023, Chamusca left Bota after accepting an offer from a Saudi club, which was revealed to be Al-Faisaly three days later.
+On 13 December of the following year, he took over Floresta.

+On 5 March 2025, Chamusca was dismissed after only avoiding relegation in the year's Campeonato Cearense.
+On 13 July, he returned to Tombense.